TokenBrice/l2s-handbook/content/docs/faq.md

 Transactions on decentralized exchanges are facilitated thanks to third parties providing liquidity: they do so by committing a balanced amount of tokens to a liquidity pool.

-When the available liquidity is too slim compared to the trade at play, slippage can occur: the effective rate for the transaction is below the market because the trade is significantly depleting liquidity pools.
+**When the available liquidity is too slim compared to the trade at play, slippage can occur**: the effective rate for the transaction is below the market because the trade is significantly depleting liquidity pools.

-ParaSwap implements many strategies to reduce or avoid slippage, especially for large trades.
-Indeed, the swapping contract is able to split trades into several exchanges at once to better the rate.
+ParaSwap swapping contract is able to split trades onto several exchanges at once to better the rate.
+Several other strategies are implemented to reduce splippage and optimise the rate.
+They are explained in the next section:

+<div align ="center">{{< button "/docs/ps-edge/" "ParaSwap Edge" >}}</div>